jbreit88/sweater_weather/README.md

 ## Project Description

-This is a back-end project designed to explore the consumption and combination of data from multiple APIsn in order to expose new functionality to a front-end team.
+This is a back-end project designed to explore the consumption and combination of data from multiple APIs in order to expose new functionality to a front-end team.

 ## Learning Goals for Project: